 Hospital care for RSV in severe cases may be necessary to provide intravenous (IV) fluids and humidified oxygen.
 Hospitalized infants and children may also be hooked up to mechanical ventilation — a breathing machine — to ease breathing.

-Occasionally, a nebulized form of ribavirin (Rebetol), an antiviral agent, may be used.
+Occasionally, a nebulized form of ribavirin (Virazole), an antiviral agent, may be used.
 Your doctor may also recommend an injection of epinephrine or a form of epinephrine that can be inhaled through a nebulizer (racemic epinephrine) to relieve symptoms of RSV infection.

-- Respiratory syncytial virus infection (RSV): Transmission and prevention.
-Centers for Disease Control and Prevention. http://www.cdc.gov/rsv/about/transmission.html.
-Accessed June 22, 2011.
+- Respiratory syncytial virus infection (RSV).
+Centers for Disease Control and Prevention. http://www.cdc.gov/rsv.
+Accessed May 14, 2014.

-- Barr FE, et al. Respiratory syncytial virus infection: Treatment. http://www.uptodate.com/home/index.html.
-Accessed June 21, 2011.
+- Barr FE, et al. Respiratory syncytial virus infection: Treatment. http://www.uptodate.com/home.
+Accessed May 15, 2014.

 - Symptom relief.
 Centers for Disease Control and Prevention. http://www.cdc.gov/getsmart/antibiotic-use/symptom-relief.html.
 Accessed May 15, 2014.